Sleep issues and depression: What’s the connection?

 “If something is wrong with your sleep, track your sleep times for about a week or two, and bring it in to your doctor,” says Dimitriu.

-You can jot down notes each morning, or track your sleep with the free Sharecare app, available for iOS and Android.
+You can jot down notes each morning or use the free Sharecare app, available for iOS and Android.
 This information will help an HCP determine what's at the root of your sleep troubles.

 Article sources open article sources